 Audit your employability skills - activity

 A useful start would be to audit your employability skills now.
-Your career planning guide includes an activity to audit your skills to help recognise what you can offer employers.
+Your Career Planning Guide includes an activity to audit your skills to help recognise what you can offer employers.
+You'll need to be signed in to access the booklet.

 If you have a health condition or a disability, MyPlus Students Club have published an ebook, Embracing your strengths, to help you explore the additional strengths you have gained through managing a disability and how you can make your disability a ‘plus’ when applying to jobs.Back to top